 Portrait of Captain John Foote of British East India Company by Sir Joshua Reynolds, c.
 1761-65; Acc No- YORAG 216; Source- York Museums Trust, Source

 Another portrait by Sir Reynolds is that of Mrs. Horton, who was known for her scandalous relationships with the political elite.
-Also draped in a turban and Shawl, this portrait prompted experts in visual culture to discuss the Shawl’s symbolism with the exotic and promiscuous East and its imagined harems.
+Also draped in a turban and shawl, this portrait prompted experts in visual culture to discuss the shawl’s symbolism with the exotic and promiscuous East and its imagined harems.

 Portrait of Mrs Horton Later Viscountess Maynard by Sir Joshua Reynolds, c.
 1767-69; Acc No: 45.59.3; Source: Fletcher Fund, 1945, The Metropolitan Museum of Art, Source